-Throughout 1943, as more reports of Nazi atrocities against Jews reached American newspapers,3 public pressure rose for some sort of official governmental response.
-Activist Peter Bergson and his Emergency Committee rallied Americans through newspaper ads and pageants which called for rescue and condemned Franklin D. Roosevelt's administration for perceived inaction.
-The State Department tried to dismiss the Bergson group's efforts by calling the Bermuda Conference, an April 1943 meeting between British and US representatives to discuss aid to Jews.
-When the conference resulted in no immediate or visible rescue program, activists grew even more frustrated.
-In November, members of Congress who supported Bergson’s cause introduced a "Rescue Resolution" into the House of Representatives and the Senate, calling on Roosevelt to support a rescue commission.4
+Throughout 1943, more reports of Nazi atrocities against Jews reached American newspapers.3 Public pressure rose for some sort of official governmental response.
+Activist Peter Bergson and his Emergency Committee rallied Americans through newspaper ads and pageants that called for rescue, and they condemned Franklin D. Roosevelt's administration for not doing more.
+The State Department responded to the Bergson group's efforts by calling the Bermuda Conference, an April 1943 meeting between British and US representatives to discuss aid to Jewish people in Europe.
+But when the conference resulted in no immediate rescue program, activists grew even more frustrated.
+In November 1943, members of Congress who supported Bergson’s cause called on Roosevelt to support the creation of a special rescue commission.4

 Lawyers in the Treasury Department also grew frustrated at the seeming indifference of their State Department colleagues.
-While investigating lengthy delays in relief funds the World Jewish Congress wished to send to Europe, the Treasury Department discovered that Assistant Secretary of State Breckinridge Long had tried to suppress information about the atrocities from reaching the American public, and misled Congress about "refugee"5 arrival statistics.6 On January 16, 1944, Treasury staff presented their findings to President Roosevelt, who agreed to form the War Refugee Board (WRB), removing refugee matters from the State Department.
+While investigating delays in relief funds for Jews in Europe, the Treasury Department discovered that Assistant Secretary of State Breckinridge Long had tried to suppress information about the atrocities from reaching the American public.
+He had also misled Congress about "refugee"5 arrival statistics.6 On January 16, 1944, Treasury staff presented their findings to President Roosevelt, who agreed to form the War Refugee Board (WRB).
+This decision removed responsibility for refugee matters from the State Department.

-The WRB, nominally headed by the Secretaries of State, War, and Treasury, was staffed largely out of the Treasury Department.
-It streamlined the work of humanitarian aid organizations, allowing relief money to be sent into Europe, including into Nazi-occupied territory.
+The WRB was staffed largely out of the Treasury Department.
+It streamlined the work of humanitarian aid organizations, helping American relief money get to Europe.
 The WRB appointed representatives in most of the neutral nations (Switzerland, Portugal, Sweden, and Turkey) as well as in Great Britain and North Africa.
-It opened a refugee camp in Oswego, New York;7 hired Swedish businessman Raoul Wallenberg to travel to Budapest to assist Hungarian Jews;8 began an elaborate propaganda campaign warning would-be perpetrators of postwar punishment; purchased speedboats and guns to help anti-Nazi citizens escape the Baltic states;9 sent 300,000 food packages into concentration camps; and participated in ransom negotiations with the Nazi represetentatives for the lives of the remaining Jews of Europe.10 At the end of the war, the WRB estimated that they had saved tens of thousands of lives, and assisted hundreds of thousands more.11
+It opened a refugee camp in Oswego, New York.7 The Board hired Swedish businessman Raoul Wallenberg to travel to Budapest to assist Hungarian Jews.8 It began an elaborate propaganda campaign warning would-be perpetrators of postwar punishment.
+It purchased speedboats and guns to help anti-Nazi citizens escape the Baltic states.9 The group sent 300,000 food packages into concentration camps and participated in ransom negotiations with Nazi representatives for the lives of Jews still living in German-dominated Europe.10 By the end of the war, the WRB estimated that they had saved tens of thousands of lives, and assisted hundreds of thousands more.11

-When examining US wartime rescue efforts, it is important to remember that military defeat of the Nazi regime was always the priority.
+For the United States Government, the military defeat of the Nazi regime was always the most important aim of the war in Europe—and many believed that winning the war was the most effective way to aid those targeted by the Nazi regime.
 Sixteen million Americans served in World War II, and more than 400,000 were killed.
 Though this collection presents documents related to targeted rescue efforts to assist the victims of what we now call the Holocaust, the effect of the military war cannot be understated, both as a barrier and as an aid to relief work.
-For most of the war, the Allied armies were thousands of miles from the death camps in Nazi-occupied Poland, and mass rescue was an impossibility.
-In the spring of 1945, mass killing ended when the Allies won World War II, capturing Nazi-occupied territories and liberating the camps they found there.
-The Allied military undoubtedly undertook the largest rescue effort, though ending the Holocaust was never a stated goal of the war.
+For most of the war, the Allied armies were thousands of miles from the killing centers in Nazi-occupied Poland, and mass rescue was impossible.
+Mass killings only ended when the Allies defeated Nazi Germany in spring 1945, capturing German-occupied territories and liberating the camps they found there.
+The Allied military undoubtedly undertook the largest rescue effort, but ending the Holocaust was never a stated goal of the war.

-The items in this collection reveal the public and private debate over whether the US should attempt rescue, proposals for what such an effort might entail, and the work of the WRB itself.
-The board's establishment in early 1944 signaled a new US policy advocating for the relief and rescue of Jews and other persecuted peoples in Hitler's Europe.
-Although it faced many bureaucratic challenges as well as the difficulties of humanitarian aid during wartime, it saved tens of thousands of Jewish lives prior to the Allied liberation of the concentration camps.
-By examining the activities of the WRB and US government-led rescue efforts, we can better understand the ways in which the complex landscape of American politics, the war effort, and the Holocaust intersected.
+The items in this collection give a glimpse into the various debates about whether the US should attempt rescue, the different proposals for rescue efforts, and the work of the WRB itself.
+The board's creation in early 1944 signaled a new US policy for the relief and rescue of Jews and other persecuted peoples in German-dominated Europe.
+Although it faced many bureaucratic challenges—as well as the difficulties of humanitarian aid during wartime—the WRB saved tens of thousands of Jewish lives before liberation.
+Through their focus on the work of the WRB, the primary sources collected here can help us understand how US government rescue efforts were shaped by a combination of American politics, humanitarian principles, and the military campaigns of World War II.